 The company's Board of Directors consists of committees who are knowledgeable and experienced in various fields of business.
-As of December 31, 2021, the board of directors consists of 8 committees.
+As of December 31, 2022, the board of directors consists of 8 committees.

-Name - Last Name Positions 1.
+Name - Last Name Position 1.
 Mr. Teera Aphaiwongse Chairman of the Board (Independent Director), Chairman of Audit Committee, and Chairman of Nomination and Remuneration Committee 2.
-Mr. Min Intanate Director and Executive Chairman 3.
-Mr. Narathorn Wongvises Director and Chairman of the Risk Management Committee 4.
-Mr. Trisorn Volyarngosol Director, Executive Director, Member of the Risk Management and Managing Director 5.
-Mrs. Petcharat Volyarngosol Director, Executive Director, Member of the Risk Management and Vice President (Operations) 6.
-Mr. Sophon Intanate Director 7.
-Mr. Sujin Suwannagate Independent Director, Member of Audit Committee and Member of Nomination and Remuneration Committee 8.
-Mrs. Susama Rativanich Independent Director, Member of Audit Committee and Member of Nomination and Remuneration Committee
+Mr. Sujin Suwannagate Vice-Chairman of the Board (Independent Director), Member of Audit Committee, and Member of Nomination and Remuneration Committee 3.
+Mr. Min Intanate Director and Executive Chairman 4.
+Mr. Narathorn Wongvises Director and Chairman of the Risk Management Committee 5.
+Mr. Trisorn Volyarngosol Director, Executive Director, Member of the Risk Management and Managing Director 6.
+Mrs. Petcharat Volyarngosol Director, Executive Director, Member of the Risk Management 7.
+Mr. Sophon Intanate Director 8.
+Mrs. Susama Rativanich Independent Director, Member of Audit Committee, and Member of Nomination and Remuneration Committee